Pay your Traffic Citation

 Fax: (215) 686-9145

-The Networking for Jobs Program helps unemployed parents who are required to pay child support find and keep full time employment.
-The Networking For Jobs Program improves work opportunities by connecting unemployed parents with private and public provider agencies.
-The provider agencies assistance includes career counseling, job readiness classes, peer support, job placement, on-going contact with career counselor, and additional training.
+The Networking for Jobs and Ex-offender Reentry Program promotes responsible parenthood and improves work opportunities for unemployed noncustodial parents who are required to pay child support by helping them find and keep full time employment.
+The Networking for Jobs and Ex-offender Reentry Program connects unemployed noncustodial parents with private and public job training and placement agencies.
+These agencies' assistance includes career counselling, job readiness classes, peer support, job placement, on-going contact with career counselors, and additional training.

 Telephone: (215) 686-9179